mehboobpatel/Go-Lang-ForDevOps/Basics3/Readme.md

 ✅ **Reusable Code**: Functions can accept any type that implements the interface.

 ### Analogy:

+Think of a real-world scenario: You are building a graphics application that works with various shapes (e.g., Circle, Square, Rectangle, Triangle).
+If you don't use interfaces, you would have to write a separate function for calculating the area for every new shape, and the rest of your code would become increasingly difficult to scale and maintain.
+With interfaces, you only need to create a struct for new shape type and implement make a func of that newly created struct implementing the Area() method for it.
+Your existing code will continue to work because it interacts with the interface, not specific types.

 Think of an interface as a universal charger.
 For example:
 - A "DeviceCharger" interface says, "You must have a `Charge()` method."
 - Any device (like an iPhone or Samsung) that has a `Charge()` method can use the universal charger.